asmitks/asmitks.github.io/index.md

 ---

 ## About Me
 Hey!
 I am Asmit, CSE undergraduate at IIITD.
 I love to listen to music, code and sleep.
-I am also an undergraduate researcher [@Precog](https://precog.iiitd.edu.in)
+I am an undergraduate researcher [@Precog](https://precog.iiitd.edu.in)
 .
-I also like solving challenging programming questions.
+I also love solving challenging programming questions.